diovisgood/diovisgood.github.io/_posts/2020-11-10-blockchain-fair-bets.md

 According to the criteria we have chosen, it receives score 5 for beginners and 4 for matures.
 We can conclude that Blockchain Fair Bets is suited for both beginner and mature players.

-It would be great, if somebody could develop this idea and build a blockchain contract for it.
+> **It would be great, if somebody could develop this idea and build a blockchain contract for it.**
-{: .notice}